2024 Solar Incentives Guide for Fremont, IL - Tax Credits & Rebates

 If I already have a solar system installed on my house, can I still claim incentives?

-You should plan to talk to the company that installed your solar system – or reach out to a local Fremont solar installer — to clarify which incentives you might qualify for.
+Your best bet is to talk to a representative from the company that installed your solar system – or get in touch with a local Fremont solar installer — to clarify which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How long until the federal solar tax credit ends?